 While not exclusive to students employed by Mines as Research Assistants, students working closely on sponsored research projects often are involved in the development of innovative technologies, processes and procedures for which Mines has an interest in establishing clear intellectual property rights.
 In this regard, all students employed by Mines, either as Graduate Assistants or Graduate Hourly Appointees, are subject to the terms and conditions of the Mines Intellectual Property Policy (Section 10.1, Mines Faculty Handbook).

 Graduate Assistantship and Graduate Hourly Appointments may be terminated by either party at any time for any reason.
 In the event of such termination and effective on the termination date, Mines will cease all stipend payments for services not yet rendered.
 Any payments made hereunder prior to termination that constitute irrevocable financial aid awards (e.g., tuition, fees, and health insurance subsidies) will not be revoked, nor will the appointee be required to repay such awards.
+In the event of appointment termination, tuition remission not allowed by an externally sponsored program (research or otherwise) will be the responsibility of the student’s academic unit.
+Please check with the Office of Graduate Studies about contract terminations.

 Glossary of Terms Related to Graduate Appointments